SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 * This system operation only works in local execution service.
 * You should ensure that the file started downloading to a specific local directory in the previous operation.
 We offer configuration for auto downloading on Chrome and Firefox.
 However, you need to config browsers to bypass save file dialog and not to open file directly in other browsers.
 * You need to set *DownloadDir* with the path of download directory in your local execution service.
-Please refer to [SWAT Server Setup](setup_swat.md) for the configuration.
+Please refer to [Execution Services](setup_execservices.md#Configuration_File) for the configuration.

 ##### Errors